Climate Emergency Panels and Meetings

 Thursday 6th February: free workshop Talking to family and friends about Climate Change – Nikki Jones, 7pm, Town Hall

-Saturday 15th February: Somerset Climate Summit, Mendip District Council, Shepton Mallet
+Saturday 15th February: Somerset Climate Summit, Mendip District Council, Shepton Mallet.
+Somerset’s online survey is available until 25th Feb

 Tuesday 18th February: Tree planting 500 whips at Birch Hill Lane